 Our senses detect these bottom-up stimuli without conscious effort.
 Perhaps much of the sensory information that captures attention is or was helpful to survival.

 Distractions refer to task-irrelevant information.
 A person uses selective attention to ignore distractions.
 It is easier to get distracted when a task involves a low-perceptual load, meaning that the task is not all encompassing.
 Conversely, it is easier to remain on task when the task has a high perceptual load, meaning it is entirely engaging (Lavie, 2005).
-Perhaps another way to say this is that it is easy to get distracted during repetitive or boring tasks.
+Perhaps another way to say this is that it is easy to get distracted during repetitive or tedious tasks.

 6. Multi-tasking divides attention.

-When tasks are similar to each other it is more difficult to divide attention between them.
-For example, trying to listen to two streams of audio information—such as someone speaking to you while you listen to a podcast—makes it difficult to attend to.
-On the other hand, if one information stream is auditory and the other is presented visually, it is easier to attend to the second stream.
+When tasks are similar, it is more difficult to divide attention between them.
+For example, trying to listen to two audio information streams—such as someone speaking to you while you listen to a podcast—makes it difficult to attend.
+On the other hand, if one information stream is auditory and the other visual, it is easier to attend the second stream.
+Other factors that affect well how a person can divide attention include:

 - Similarity of response required